mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 ## Features

 The website consists of three pages in total, an index page, a feedback page, and a 404 page.
-The site's pages contain ... distinct features:
+The site's pages contain 22 distinct feature sets:

 ### Existing Features